 Adult and Children’s Mental Health Targeted Case Management (MHTCM) serves adults with serious and persistent mental illness and children with severe emotional disturbance.
 Clients who qualify for this program need to meet the requirements for Minnesota Rule 79 case management services and be Prepaid Medical Assistance Program (PMAP) recipients who live in Benton, Stearns, Sherburne, or Wright County.
 At CMMHC, our clients receive specialized services tailored to meet their specific needs.

 Our staff members are experts in their field and are strongly connected to community resources.
 With empathy and guidance, we can provide the support our clients need when facing challenging times in their lives.
 By offering guidance and support, Targeted Case Management Services help adults and children navigate various systems to improve their mental health and gain access to the following services:

 ~ Educational~ Other needed assistance

-Our staff with also assess and determine the appropriate level of care.
+Our staff will also assess and determine the appropriate level of care.
 They will refer to other agencies as appropriate and coordinate and monitor care by reviewing services to ensure the most efficient client-centered approach is used.
 Referrals are processed within 10 working days of receiving a current diagnostic assessment.